 Advisor to the Board

-Mr. Flannery joined TIFF in 2003 and serves as Chief Executive Officer with overall responsibility for all of the organization's activities.
+Richard Flannery joined TIFF in 2003 and serves as Chief Executive Officer, with overall responsibility for the organization's activities.
+He is a member of TIFF's Investment Committee.
 Prior to joining TIFF, Mr. Flannery spent 14 years at Delaware Investments, where he was Executive Vice President, supervising multiple departments and playing a key role in the firm's transition from a domestic to a global investment management firm.
 He holds a BS summa cum laude in sociology from Saint Joseph's University and a JD from Harvard Law School.
-Mr. Flannery serves on the Investment Committee of the Financial Industry Regulatory Authority (FINRA) and on the Compensation Committee of Mercy Investment Services Inc., a non-profit investment firm serving the Sisters of Mercy.
-He also serves on the board of The Nelson Foundation.
+In addition to the TIFF Board, Mr. Flannery has served on multiple other boards of directors, including several non-profit boards.
+He also currently serves on the Investment Committee of the Financial Industry Regulatory Authority (FINRA).